 The inclusion of the pump spectral distribution $g(\omega_s+\omega_i)$ is where our theory differs from Ling \textit{et al.} and Guilbert \textit{et al.}, where they take $a$ to be a flat distribution.
 We consider a Gaussian pump distribution

 where $B_p$ is the pump beam spectral bandwidth, $\omega_{p0}$ is the central frequency of the pump.

 The frequency dependence of $\Phi(\omega_i,\omega_s)$ arises from the frequency dependence of $k_j$, given in Eq.~(\ref{eq:wavevector}).
-The complex exponential in Eq.~(\ref{eq:phi1}) was extracted from Eq.~(\ref{Eq:HGmode}) after our approximations, while the rest of Eq.~(\ref{Eq:HGmode}) remains in each $U_j(x,y)$.
-The factor that multiplies each mode's wave number ($k_j$ for $j = p,\textrm{ }s,\textrm{ and }i$) is that mode's propagation direction.

-We rewrite this complex exponential more compactly in terms of the phase mismatch $\vec{\Delta k}$.
+The complex exponential in Eq.~(\ref{eq:phi1}) is extracted from Eq.~(\ref{Eq:HGmode}) after our approximations, while the rest of Eq.~(\ref{Eq:HGmode}) remains in each $U_j(x,y)$.
+Here, $k_j$ for $j = p,\textrm{ }s,\textrm{ and }i$ is the corresponding mode propagation direction.
+We rewrite this complex exponential compactly in terms of the phase mismatch $\vec{\Delta k}$.
 This quantifies momentum conservation for a specific combination of frequencies and indices of refraction.

 In the calculation of the pair production rate, we consider all three field modes to be in the fundamental (Gaussian) mode, so that we may write